Cold Snap (Dexter: New Blood): Plot

+Petrol billionaire Edward Olsen (Fredric Lehne) holds a board meeting, which is met with a protest led by Audrey and attended by one out-of-towner in particular.
+Dexter's boss, Fred Jr. (Michael Cyril Creighton), has him deliver Matt's rifle to the party.
+Dexter arrives but is forced to wait while Matt has sex with a party-goer.
+His friend, jealous of the party-goer, snorts cocaine and admits to Dexter that an infamous boat accident that killed five people was not only Matt's fault, but was not an accident.
+Belatedly regretting the admission, he asks Dexter not to tell anyone.
+Dexter delivers the rifle and begins to vet Matt.

-Returning to his cabin, Dexter finds someone inside and sneaks up behind in order to attack him with an axe.
-He confronts the mysterious person, who reveals himself to be his son Harrison.
-Debra reminds Dexter of all the deaths that plagued his previous life (Doakes, LaGuerta, Rita, and Debra herself), telling him not to get involved with Harrison's life.
-Dexter claims not to be the man he is looking for and gives him money to leave the town.
+Returning to his cabin, Dexter finds someone inside.
+Armed with an axe, he confronts the visitor, who reveals himself as his son Harrison.
+The vision of Debra reminds Dexter of all the deaths that plagued his previous life (Doakes, LaGuerta, Rita, and Debra herself), and "Jim" denies knowing the people Harrison is asking about, gives him money and sends him off.
 As Harrison leaves, Dexter stares at a photo of both when he was a baby and decides to burn it.

-Dexter once again hunts the stag and eventually finds him.
-Instead of shooting him, he approaches the stag and pets it.
-Suddenly, the stag is shot by a gleeful Matt, to Dexter's shock.
-Dexter finally snaps and hits Matt in the head with his rifle, knocking him out.
-His "Dark Passenger" suddenly returns, noting it's been a long time since he felt the need.
-He covers the interior of his shed with plastic and straps a naked Matt to a table.
+The following morning, Dexter encounters the white deer again.
+He approaches the stag and they bond.
+Suddenly, the stag is shot dead by a gleeful Matt, who runs up from a distance.
+Dexter snaps and hits Matt in the face with the butt of his rifle.
+He improvises a kill-room in his shed and wakes Matt up.
 He confronts Matt about the stag and the boat accident.
-Matt confesses his part but defends his actions, blaming his troubled childhood.
-When Dexter claims he will still kill him, Matt angrily states that his father will kill Dexter when he finds out.
-Nevertheless, Dexter stabs Matt in the chest, killing him.
+Matt admits the facts, but defends himself by blaming a troubled childhood and threatens that his father will kill Dexter when he finds out.
+Unfazed, Dexter stabs Matt, making his first kill in 10 years.

-Dexter stores Matt's blood on a makeshift microscopic slide but decides to drop it with the corpse.
-He chops up Matt's body, placing it in bags, despite Deb's insistence to stop.
-He then drives to the town, finding Harrison just as he is about to leave town.
-He confesses to being his father and decides to take him home.
-As they enter the house, blood trails are seen outside his cabin.
+Dexter takes a trophy on a makeshift microscopic slide made of two shards of glass, but decides to leave it with the corpse.
+He chops up Matt's body, placing it in bags, while the vision of Debra chastises him.
+Dexter then goes to town and finds Harrison.
+He admits to being his father and invites him "home."
+As they enter the house, a blood trail is seen outside the cabin.